Acrto3Hil3/FRT-GYM-Project/README.md

 *Note: This portfolio made for the purpose of FRT Project submition.
 So, I am not providing any services related to web or designs.

-## Skills Require :
+# Skills Require :
-1.HTML : HTML is first step to create any web project.
+## 1.HTML : HTML is first step to create any web project.

-.CSS : CSS is use to design the page.
+## 2.CSS : CSS is use to design the page.

-3.JavaScript : JS is use to add functionality.
+## 3.JavaScript : JS is use to add functionality.
 Have strong knowledge of JS.

-How to use :
+# How to use :
-Follow the steps give below :
+## Follow the steps give below :

-Clone the Repository : git clone https://github.com/Deep6239/FRT-Project.git
+ 1.Clone the Repository : git clone https://github.com/Acrto3Hil3/FRT-GYM-Project.git

-Then simply open it with live server or run on localhost.
+ 2.Then simply open it with live server or run on localhost.

-GitHub Pages:
+# GitHub Pages:
 GitHub Pages is a free web hosting service provided by GitHub that allows you to publish static websites directly from your GitHub repositories.
 It is designed to host documentation, personal portfolios, project landing pages, blogs, and other static content.

-Deploying a project on GitHub Pages:
+# Deploying a project on GitHub Pages:
 1. Create a GitHub Repository: If you haven't already, create a new repository on GitHub to host your project.
 You can also use an existing repository if you prefer.

 2.Push Project Files to the Repository: Upload all the files and folders of your project to the GitHub repository using Git.
 You can use the following commands in your terminal: